 The Sturgis Leavitt Award is given annually for the best article or book chapter on a Latin American or Iberian subject published by a SECOLAS member in the previous calendar year.
 The article may be written in any language.
 Preference will be given to articles that have an appeal beyond a single discipline.
 The winner must be a member in good standing of the year in which the article or chapter was published and the year the award is given.

-Selection of the winning article or book chapter is made by a committee of three members selected by the Executive Committee.
+The winning article or book chapter is selected by a committee of three members selected by the Executive Committee.
 Members serve for three years on a rotating basis.

 The Edward H. Moseley Student Paper Award

 The Edward H. Moseley Award is presented annually to the graduate student and SECOLAS member who has presented the best graduate student paper at the current year’s meeting.
-Submitted papers should be no more than 25 pages in length.
+Submitted papers should be no more than 20 pages in length including notes and/or bibliography.

-Selection of the winning paper is made by a committee of three members selected by the Executive Committee.
+The winning paper is selected by a committee of three members selected by the Executive Committee.
 Members serve for three years on a rotating basis.